The form cannot be sent because it has not yet been completed (correctly).

 The 4-Point Lifting Test

-This test involves filling the container evenly with more than twice its allowable weight and attempting to lift it with a lifting sling.
+This test involves filling the container with more than twice its allowable weight and attempting to lift it with a lifting sling.

 The 2-Point Lifting Test